I’VE BEEN A GEEK SINCE EARLY DAYS OF THE AFTERSCHOOL COMPUTER CLUB*, I WANTED TO MERGE MY LOVE OF FASHION & DESIGN WITH MY PASSION FOR TECHNOLOGY.

-I’ve been a teacher for many years, and decided to leave to be able to try something new, which turned out to be going back to study.
-For the last few years I’ve been a PhD candidate at Queen Mary University of London and am in the Cognitive Science research group (information on my research interests if you’re interested).
+I’ve been a teacher for many years and decided to leave to be able to try something new, which turned out to be going back to study.
+For the last few years, I’ve been a PhD candidate at Queen Mary University of London and am in the Cognitive Science research group (information on my research interests if you’re interested).
 It was at QMUL that I started working with Arduino and components.
-I’m pretty sure it’s bordering on an addiction, and looking around my house might confirm this by the amount of tools, solder, wires, boards… all organized of course!
+I’m pretty sure it’s bordering on an addiction, and looking around my house might confirm this by a number of tools, solder, wires, boards… all organized of course!

 I’m now working on finding a way to work in the field of teaching, as I love it so much, but also I need the creativity, hardware, software and making in general.
 I want to find a way to mix these passions together.
 I’m hoping if I am able to motivate others to begin making too then it will have been a great choice.

 I’ve since been working on making some handbags that have RFID readers in them to track a set of items.
 I do this through ilyware.com

 This Information about ilyware is on that site but I’ve put it here as it explains a bit about what I do.

 I feel so lucky to be doing what I love and this mix of fashion and technology means…..

 - I shop for & buy awesome 1950s handbags

 - research online for amazing electrical components and think of ways to use them with handbags / various bags